Sunday, March 24, 2013

 Image from MarthaStewart.com

-Here' new taken on a chametz Gingerbread House.
-Almost completely edible, this version is made with matza, nuts, dried fruit and assorted chocolate & other Passover candies.
+Here's a new take on a chametz Gingerbread House.
+Almost completely edible, this kosher for Passover version is made with matza, nuts, dried fruit and assorted chocolate & other Passover certified candies.
+Fun as decor for the buffet or a kid's table centerpiece.

 A lovely way to present towels at your sink for the hand washing ritual during the Seder.
-This easy-to-do craft uses a ready made container & some cutouts from a Matzo box.
+This easy-to-do craft uses a ready made container, burlap ribbon, clothespins and some cutouts from a Matzo box.

 Image from MarthaStewart.com